BenSinger01/Juvenile_Schistosomes/README.md

 Fixed model parameters were calibrated through a grid search (see Methods section of study).
 The data used for this analysis is publicly available  here: [SCORE data](https://clinepidb.org/ce/app/workspace/analyses/DS_d6a1141fbf/new/details#Contacts).

-The study is currently in revision for publication.
+The study has been accepted for publication in the Lancet Microbe, with the final article in preparation.

 This code was written using R version 4.4.1 and Python version 3.9.7.